M

 Panama City · Casco Viejo, El Cangrejo, Punta Pacifica

-Panama City is more spread out than most first-timers expect.
 Casco Viejo and Punta Pacifica are technically the same city, but they feel like different decades, different countries, almost different planets.
 The choice of where to stay is also a choice of what version of Panama City you will come home remembering.
+I have stayed across all three of these neighborhoods on multiple trips, and the right answer depends entirely on what you came to Panama for.

 Best for: travelers who want atmosphere, walkability, and a neighborhood that feels alive at night